grafana/xk6-kerberos/README.md

 ## Contribute

 If you want to contribute or help with the development of xk6-kerberos, start by reading k6 [CONTRIBUTING.md](https://github.com/grafana/k6/blob/master/CONTRIBUTING.md).
-Before you start coding, it might be a good idea to first discuss your plans and implementation details with the k6 maintainers—especially when it comes to big changes and features.
+Before you start coding, it might be a good idea to discuss your plans and implementation details with the k6 maintainers—especially regarding big changes and features.
 You can do this in the GitHub issue for the problem you're solving (create one if it doesn't exist).

 > [!NOTE]
 > To disclose security issues, refer to k6 [SECURITY.md](https://github.com/grafana/k6/blob/master/SECURITY.md).